Thinha1/Thinha1/README.md

 # Hi there 👋

 I'm a 3rd-year Information Technology student at Ho Chi Minh City University of Industry and Trade (HUIT).
-I enjoy building web applications and improving my skills in both frontend and backend development.
+I enjoy building web applications with AI and improving my skills in both frontend and backend development.

 ## 🚀 Skills